 3. Concentrating Solar Power :

-Concentrating solar power uses a little bit of the old and the new in tandem to create electricity.
+Concentrating solar power systems uses a little bit of the old and the new in tandem to create electricity.
 This type of power is generally created in concentrating solar power plants.

 The solar plant systems use special curved mirrors.
 The design lets them focus the sun’s energy onto a receiver tube.
 The receiver tube holds high-temperature heat transfer fluid like synthetic oil to absorb the energy.
-When high levels of solar energy are absorbed, the liquid reaches extreme temperatures that are used to heat water—thus creating the steam that powers the steam engines and turbines.
+When high levels of the solar system are absorbed, the liquid reaches extreme temperatures that are used to heat water—thus creating the steam that powers the steam engines and turbines.

 Similar systems use a combination of curved mirrors and flat mirrors to reflect the sun’s energy onto elevated receivers.
-They use a system of tubes that contain water, which boils from the reflected energy and created high-pressure steam to power the steam engines and turbines.
+They use a solar system of tubes that contain water, which boils from the reflected energy and created high-pressure steam to power the steam engines and turbines.

 Solar Power: The Advantages